 - A culturally competent leader for local as well as international students, who demonstrates a track record of advancing the success of all students in a diverse environment.

 - An excellent communicator who listens and solicits input from the campus community and focuses her/his leadership both internally to build community, and externally to strengthen existing relationships to the surrounding community and businesses as well as mission-related partners

 - Knowledge of the classroom environment and recognition of the vital contributions of faculty and staff to student success.

 - He/she is committed to personal lifelong learning and professional development and supports it for employees of the College.

 - An astute budget and financial manager who will encourage the highest level of professional performance and expertise in the complex federated Washington community and technical college system.

 - Extensive experience with transfer and articulation programs.

-- Experience working with organized labor and working on a campus with a strong union
+- Experience working with organized labor and working on a campus with a strong union presence.

 - Strategically oversee college-wide improvements and the implementation of technology systems, including an improvement to existing financial aid systems and processes

 - Experience working with an appointed Board of Trustees.